NCSEA Committees & Charges

 Committees and subcommittees are established by the NCSEA Board of Directors and considered permanent unless modified or eliminated by the Board.

 Committees are also assigned goals by the President each leadership year (September 1-August 31) as additional assignments for the committee to review and complete.
 The Committees may use the entire board year for such assignments unless a specific time frame is required for completion.

 Professional Development Committee

-Oversees and recommends content development of all NCSEA’s educational offerings and opportunities including:
+Oversees and recommends content development and implementation of all NCSEA’s educational offerings and opportunities and oversees the following subcommittees:

 - Leadership Symposium – develops and plans plenary and educational content focusing on child support leaders at all levels, with particular attention to appropriate level of symposium content and speaker presentations; secures workshop speakers.